 You could exploit these other options to get rid of the lice completely.

-Get recommended hair care products from health care practitioners to get rid of lice and kill the nits.
+Get recommended hair care products from health care practitioners to eliminate lice and kill the nits.

-There is a large variety of prescription medicines in shampoo, sprays, creams, etc., to kill lice.
+There is a large variety of lice killing kits, prescription medicines, in shampoo, sprays, creams, etc., to kill lice.

 She is parting your hair using a special comb and picking out the lice and the nits.